kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 *  the `--wordpress` option scaffolds out a WordPress-like project.
 It performs almost the same tasks as `kdz app` with the following differences:

   * the `build` folder and its subdirectories are not created.
-  * the `Gruntfile.js`, `gulpfile.js` and `package.jso`n files that are downloaded are more geared toward WordPress development and downloaded from `source-wordpress`.
+  * the `Gruntfile.js`, `gulpfile.js` and `package.json` files that are downloaded are more geared toward WordPress development and downloaded from `source-wordpress`.
   * a `functions.php` file is downloaded.
 	*  The final build looks like this: